bcbarbara/crazyflie_nmpc/README.md

 The package also contains a simple PID controller for hovering or waypoint navigation, which has been develop by Wolfgang Honig, and can be used with external motion capture systems, such as VICON.

 ### Crazyflie_demo

 For teleoperation using a joystick, use:
 ```
-roslaunch crazyflie_demo teleop_logitech.launch uri:=radio://0/80/2M
+roslaunch crazyflie_demo teleop_logitech.launch
 ```
 where the uri specifies the uri of your Crazyflie.
 You can find valid uris using the scan command in the `crazyflie_tools` package.
 > **Note** By default the services for take off and landing in teleoperation mode are disable, while the emergency service is always enable in any type of mode.
 The button mapping for each service can be found in `scripts/controller.py`

-For launching the node of the NMPC together with a motion capture system (MOCAP), use:
+For launching the node of the NMPC together with a motion capture system (MOCAP) use:
 ```
-roslaunch crazyflie_demo nmpc.launch uri:=radio://0/80/2M frame:=/cortex/crazyflie/crazyflie
+roslaunch crazyflie_demo mocap_acados.launch
 ```

-For retrieving the data from the IMU, use:
+For retrieving the data from the IMU use:
 ```
 roslaunch crazyflie_demo imu_feedback.launch uri:=radio://0/80/2M/E7E7E7E7E7
 ```